 On 20th November 1854, Robert King, 1st Viscount Lorton, died at Rockingham at the age of 81.
 Captain Johnston of Moylurg is recorded as having attended Lord Lorton’s funeral in the Church of Boyle, along with Jemmet Duke of Newpark (John Duke's brother) and Guy Lloyd of Croghan, “together with all the gentry, without exception, residing on his lordship’s estates (whose names we really could not undertake to particularize), with thousands of most respectable tenantry and inhabitants of the town of Boyle.” – Roscommon & Leitrim Gazette (Source: Dublin Evening Mail, Wednesday 29th November 1854)

-In 1857, at the time of Griffith's Valuation, Moylurg House was valued at £25 (interestingly, £6 less than its previous valuation), with Capt.
+In 1857, at the time of Griffith's Valuation, Moylurg House was valued at £25, with Capt.
 Johnston recorded as a tenant of the Rev. William Robertson (aka Robinson).

+In January 1858, Captain John Johnston and his wife were celebrating the birth of a baby daughter at Moylurg.
 On 8th February 1858, the lease of Moylurg was ordered to be sold In Chancery (John Robinson Esq.
-Vs James Nicholson, the Rev. William Robinson, and Caleb Robertson Esq.).
+Vs James Nicholson, the Rev. William Robinson, and Caleb Robertson Esq.)

-That same month, the contents of Moylurg House were advertised To Be Auctioned on May 5th and, on June 4th, the lands of Clogher and land owned at Eastersnow were ordered to be put to Public Auction.
+Thus, by the end of April 1858 Captain John Johnston and family relocated to Rose Lawn, Celbridge, Co.
+Kildare and the contents of Moylurg House were advertised To Be Auctioned on May 5th and, on June 4th, with the lands of Clogher and land owned at Eastersnow ordered to be put to Public Auction.